FoodIsLifeBGP/banana-rn/contributionGuide.md

 ### How to Create a PR and Use PR Templates

+Before submitting a PR, make sure that your changes come from a branch other than your master.

+One option is to first create a [Draft Pull Request](9https://github.blog/2019-02-14-introducing-draft-pull-requests/).
+If you'd like to share your work process and gather more feedback during your progress, this is a great option.
+Otherwise, feel free to submit a Pull Request when you know your changes are ready for review.

-@**[jacksonrya](https://github.com/jacksonrya)** provides a PR template [there](https://github.com/FoodIsLifeBGP/banana-rn/pull/49).
-You could create your PR under this format, and feel free to remove some section if that does not apply to your PR topic.
+[Pull request templates](https://github.com/FoodIsLifeBGP/banana-rn/tree/master/.github/PULL_REQUEST_TEMPLATE) are available within the `.github` directory.
+You can create your PR using the available templates and can remove any sections if they do not apply to your PR topic.